.COM vs .ORG vs .NET vs .CO vs .IO: Which Top Level Domain is Better? (A Guide)

 Ranking is important:

-When it comes to ranking, many things affect how a website performs, and TLD is one of them.
+When it comes to rankings, many things affect a website’s performance, and TLD is one of them.
 But it’s important to know that TLD alone doesn’t determine search engine rankings.
-Other key factors are content quality, website structure, backlinks, and user experience.
-Here are some ranking points for this TLD:
+If a .com or .org is a bad website and has little content or a bad structure, it can also perform poorly.
+Other key factors include content quality, website structure, backlinks, and user experience.
+Here are some ranking points for these TLDs:

 In short, while .COM used to have an advantage in search rankings, TLDs are less important today.
 Now, content quality, backlinks, and user trust play a bigger role in rankings.
 Domains like .ORG, .NET, .CO, and .IO are also good depending on the goal and branding of your site.
 The choice of TLD should match the purpose and audience of your website, not just focus on rankings.